- Undergraduate Admissions+

 Fellow and Tutor in Management

-Eamonn has held academic posts at the Universities of Warwick, Bath and Lancaster.
-He has worked on collaborative research projects with numerous Government bodies including the National Health Service, Department for Education and Skills, Department for International Development, Natural Environment Research Council and the Economic and Social Research Council.
-He has also worked closely with private sector organizations including Cadbury Schweppes, Unilever, United Utilities, BNFL and major mining, oil and gas companies in South Africa and Mozambique.
+Eamonn has worked on research projects with numerous government bodies, including the National Health Service, the Department for Education and Skills, the Department for International Development and Ministry of Defence.
+He has also worked closely with many private-sector clients, including Cadbury Schweppes, Unilever, United Utilities, BNFL and major mining, oil and gas companies.

 1. Introduction to Management (1st Year Undergraduate)